Matthew 10:39 He that findeth his life shall lose it: and he that loseth his life for my sake shall find it.

-The gay themed film I Am Michael is adapted from The New York Times Magazine featured story “My Ex-Gay Friend” by Benoit Denizet-Lewis.
+I Am Michael is adapted from The New York Times Magazine featured story “My Ex-Gay Friend” by Benoit Denizet-Lewis.
 The film is directed by first-time filmmaker Justin Kelly, and stars James Franco as Michael Glatze, Zachary Quinto as his long term partner Bennett (the name was changed for the film), and Emma Roberts as Michael’s wife Rebekah Fuller.

 I Am Michael commences with a present-day Michael offering reassurance and advice to reject homosexual urges to a young Bible student.
 It then flashes back to San Francisco with Michael lying in bed with his partner Bennett.
 The first half of the film focuses on Michael’s life as a proud gay man, the stress of a job relocation to Nova Scotia in support of Bennett, and an addition of a third partner Tyler (Charlie Carver) who Michael meets at a local gay bar.